-Foster care offers children a safe and caring family when their biological parents cannot take care of them, which is usually geographically close to their family home.
-The foster carer, or foster parents', job is to provide a safe, secure environment for the foster child on either a temporary or more permanent basis.
-In the United Kingdom, there are about 78,000 children who have been taken into care, and more than 60% of the time, these children are taken into care because of abuse or neglect.
-Find out more reasons why children are in foster care.
+Foster care offers children a safe and caring home when their biological families cannot take care of them, which is usually geographically close to their family home.
+The role of a foster carer is to provide a safe, secure environment for the foster child on either a temporary or more permanent basis.
+As well as offering nurturing, kindness, and constructive boundaries to support the child’s or young persons emotional and mental wellbeing.

 The main difference between fostering and adoption is that when adopting a child, the adopted parents take full legal responsibility of the child as adoption is a permanent solution.
 However, the role of a foster carer is usually on more of a temporary basis – and the local authority and child’s birth parents still have legal responsibility for the child.
 For more information, read our Fostering Vs Adoption guide – which provides a detailed explanation of the difference between the two.

 Foster carers are registered with either an approved independent fostering agency, like us here at Capstone Foster Care, or by a local authority.
 Most local authorities in England have their own foster carers, but over the last ten years, increasingly more foster children are looked after by carers registered with fostering agencies.
 This year, nearly half of all new foster placements will be made with fostering agencies.